Your One-Stop Online Resource for the EB-5, the US Immigrant Investor Program

 With the goal of fostering job creation, increasing regional productivity, and growing new businesses, the EB-5 program has become has grown into an appealing and rewarding opportunity for foreign investors from all over the world.
 Congress made the EB-5 program even more attractive to foreign investors by lowering the investment minimum from $1 million to $500,000 (as long as investment is for a business in a Targeted Employment Area), and allowing for the creation of both "direct" and "indirect" jobs.
 In order to ensure that domestic investment is directed to areas of facing economic downturn and high unemployment, investors can fund projects and businesses through more than 1,200 USCIS-approved "regional centers" across the country.
 A notable example of the success of EB-5 investment through a regional center is in Las Vegas, where EB-5 funding and investment revived the city's economy and allowed for various new resorts and hotels to be built on the Las Vegas strip.

-how do foreign investors benefit?
+how do foreign investors benefit with the eb-5?

 Through the EB-5 Immigrant Investor Program, foreign investors have the opportunity to invest in a commercial enterprise and help run a business in the US, while supporting job creation directly and indirectly.
 In turn, foreign investors and their immediately family members are offered the benefits of lawful permanent residency within the United States with the green card.
 The EB-5 program at its core allows employment-based immigration to the US for foreign investors, their spouses, and their children aged under 21.